altanai/freeswitchexamples/Auth/README.md

-# Auth capabilities in freeswitch
+# Auth capabilities in Freeswitch

 Auth is identifying SIP endpoints to FreeSWITCH.